thedrdos/covid-map/code/new_structure/README.md

 Make the data structures
 * More consistent and simple
 * Facilitate more efficient processing
 * Avoid Bokeh bug where patches defined by multiple polygons separated by `NaN` seem to result in multiple overlaying patches (`fill_alpha` will look wrong).
+This dataset will rely on using multi_polygons instead.

 ## Proposed Data Structure
 Two main types of data, ones affiliated with maps (patches) and ones with graphs (lines/bars).
 Represented below with Python ish descriptive pseudo code: